zpenoyre/astromet.py/docs/quickstart.rst

 All we need now is some times at which we want to find the position
 ::

-    # random times between 2014 and 2018 - a very rough approximation to Gaia eDR3
+    # random times between 2014 and 2018
     ts=2014 + 4*np.random.rand(100)

 and we can find the track